d3/d3-drag/README.md

 # d3-drag

 [Drag-and-drop](https://en.wikipedia.org/wiki/Drag_and_drop) is an easy and popular interaction technique: move the pointer to an object, press and hold to grab it, “drag” the object to a new location, and release to “drop”.
-D3’s [drag behavior](#api-reference) provides a convenient but flexible abstraction for drag-and-drop.You might use it to position nodes in a [force-directed graph](https://github.com/d3/d3-force) or a physics simulation of colliding circles:
+D3’s [drag behavior](#api-reference) provides a convenient but flexible abstraction for enabling drag-and-drop on [selections](https://github.com/d3/d3-selection).
+You can use d3-drag to position nodes in a [force-directed graph](https://github.com/d3/d3-force), or an interactive simulation of colliding circles:

 [<img alt="Force Dragging I" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/force-graph.png" width="420" height="219">](http://bl.ocks.org/mbostock/2675ff61ea5e063ede2b5d63c08020c7)[<img alt="Force Dragging II" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/force-collide.png" width="420" height="219">](http://bl.ocks.org/mbostock/2990a882e007f8384b04827617752738)

-Or you might use it to paint lines on a canvas:
+You can use it to paint on a canvas:

 [<img alt="Line Drawing" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/drawing.png" width="420" height="219">](http://bl.ocks.org/mbostock/f705fc55e6f26df29354)

 You could even use to implement a custom slider.

-The drag behavior is agnostic about DOM representation, so you can use it to drag SVG, HTML or even Canvas graphics!
-You can also extend it with advanced selection techniques, such as a Voronoi overlay or a closest-target search.
+The drag behavior is agnostic about the DOM, so you can use it with SVG, HTML or even Canvas!
+You can also extend it with advanced selection techniques, such as a Voronoi overlay or a closest-target search:

 [<img alt="Circle Dragging II" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/canvas.png" width="420" height="219">](http://bl.ocks.org/mbostock/c206c20294258c18832ff80d8fd395c3)[<img alt="Circle Dragging IV" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/voronoi.png" width="420" height="219">](http://bl.ocks.org/mbostock/ec10387f24c1fad2acac3bc11eb218a5)